valerachuk/valerachuk/README.md

 ## [MakeMeTrip](https://github.com/valerachuk/my-trip)

 MakeMeTrip - this is a travel planning app.
 In it, you can plan a trip to a cafe or Museum, you can see the nearest attractions on the map, plan them and visit them.
 The app also has a trip history and you can plan your route, manage your housing, tickets, and transport bookings

+This project was created by 5 contributors and 2 mentors.

 **Technologies**: Vue.js, Vuetify, ASP.NET Core, EF Core, MS SQL Server